mhaack/mh-site/content/posts/2024-09-19-automate-reolink-camera-notifications-with-home-assistant.md

 images:
   feature: /images/reolink-automation-hero.jpg
   height: null
-description: Automate Reolink camera notifications with Home Assistant to overcome app limitations like geo-fencing and scheduling.
-Create custom notifications based on location, time, or other conditions by configuring simple YAML scripts, improving the flexibility and intelligence of your home security system.
+description: Automate Reolink camera notifications with Home Assistant to overcome app limitations such as geo-fencing and scheduling.
+Create custom notifications based on location, time or other conditions by configuring simple YAML scripts, increasing the flexibility and intelligence of your home security system.
+seo:
+  description: Automate Reolink camera notifications with Home Assistant to overcome app limitations such as geo-fencing and scheduling.
 date: 2024-09-19
 permalink: automate-reolink-camera-notifications/
 ---